-The local academy board will advise the parent whether the request for admission out of age group has been agreed or the reason for any refusal.
-Where the local academy board refuses such a request, there is no right of appeal against a refusal to offer a place in the preferred age group.
+The Governing Body will advise the parent whether the request for admission out of age group has been agreed or the reason for any refusal.
+Where the Governing Body refuses such a request, there is no right of appeal against a refusal to offer a place in the preferred age group.
 The right of appeal only applies against a refusal of a place at the Academy.